wbaopaul/KMT2Ar_Paper/README.md

 # KMT2A-r Leukemia Paper

-Notes for R codes for manuscript "**Single-cell multiomics reveals increased plasticity, resistant populations and stem-cell-like blasts in KMT2A-rearranged leukemia**"
+Descroption of R codes used in generating manuscript "**Single-cell multiomics reveals increased plasticity, resistant populations and stem-cell-like blasts in KMT2A-rearranged leukemia**".
+The codes are organized into the following categories:

 ## Process/integrate scRNA-Seq data
 - script_process_scRNA_single_sample.R  -- process each sample from cellranger output